6 problems to watch out for if you have solar panels

 Going with a reputable solar installer like Sunsave is a must to ensure you get the most out of your solar panel installation.
 An experienced installer will design your system to maximise output and minimise issues like shading, either through strategic placement or by employing optimisers or microinverters.

-It’s very important you always choose an MCS-accredited solar panel installer, and that you ask any prospective installer these questions.
+It’s very important you always choose a solar panel installer accredited by Flexi-Orb or MCS, and that you ask any prospective installer these questions.

 Also, with Sunsave Plus you get the Sunsave Guarantee, which means your system’s output is monitored 24/7, and if anything goes wrong we will attempt to fix it remotely or in person.
 The Sunsave Guarantee also offers downtime cover, so if your system isn’t working for more than two weeks we will start to credit your payments.